They think it’s all over, unfortunately it is now…

 Due to the number of photographs I’m getting, I’ve created a separate page covering the track lifting trains which can be seen here.

 One last hurrah…

-On 17 March 1984, the last passenger train ran from Newcastle to Consett.
+On 17 March 1984, the last passenger train ran from Newcastle Central Station to Consett and back.

 The train was pulled by Class 46 locomotive 46026 which carried a headboard and a wreath as well as the number plate of 92066, a 9F steam locomotive that had previously worked the iron ore trains from Tyne Dock to Consett.